Les Misérables (1998 film): Plot

 Ten years later, they leave the convent, and Cosette, now nineteen years old, falls deeply in love with a revolutionist, Marius.
 Meanwhile, Javert is now undercover as an insurrectionist, trying to undermine the organization to which Marius belongs.
 During an attempt to finally arrest Valjean, Javert is captured by Marius and is brought to the barricades as a prisoner to be executed.
 Valjean journeys to the barricades himself when he learns how much Cosette and Marius love each other, intending to persuade Marius to return to Cosette.
 When the soldiers shoot and kill Gavroche, a young boy allied with the revolutionists, Valjean uses his influence with Marius to have Javert turned over to him, so that he himself can execute him.
 Valjean takes Javert to a back alley, but instead of killing him, sets him free.
-Marius gets shot and Valjean takes him down a sewer to bring him to safety.
-Javert catches them, but agrees to spare Marius.
-Valjean takes Marius back to his home, also saying goodbye to Cosette.
+Marius is shot and Valjean takes him down a sewer to bring him to safety.
+Javert intercepts them, but Valjean convinces him to spare Marius.
+Valjean takes Marius back to the convent, also saying goodbye to Cosette.
 When Valjean returns to Javert, Javert tells him that he is now unable to reconcile Valjean's criminal past with his current lawful existence and the great kindness, generosity, and goodness that Valjean has shown.
-Stating, "It's a pity the rules don't allow me to be merciful," Javert finally sets Valjean free, shackles himself, adding "I've tried to live my life without breaking a single rule," and throws himself into the Seine thus taking his own life.
+Stating, "It's a pity the rules don't allow me to be merciful," Javert finally sets Valjean free, shackles himself, adding "I've tried to live my life without breaking a single rule," and throws himself into the Seine, thus taking his own life.
 Valjean walks down the empty street, finally a free man, with a smile on his face.